plurid/universality-metering/README.md

     * Kant, Immanuel (11993 HE) [11785 HE].
 Grounding for the Metaphysics of Morals.
     Translated by Ellington, James W. (3rd ed.).
 Hackett. p.
 30. ISBN 0-87220-166-X.

 The `Universality Metering` stands by the above spring of/for action.

-It is the quest and the question of a such `Universality Metering` to obtain a user-given, subjective number pertaining to the `universality` of a sentence, paragraph, or even a single word.
+It is the quest and the question of a such `Universality Metering` to obtain a user-given, subjective number pertaining to the `universality` of an image, video sequence, text, paragraph, sentence, or even a single word.